oliveirara/polymv/README.md

 3. Customize the [config.mk](./config.mk)
    Adjust these settings as needed:
-   - Installation directory (defaults to your home directory)
+   - Installation directory (defaults to user home directory)
    - Package manager (`mamba` by default, can be changed to `conda`)
    - Environment name
    - Python version